abusesa/abusehelper/docs/Harmonization.md

 ## Identity

 The abuse type of an event defines the way these IOC needs to be interpreted.
-For a botnet drone they refer to the compromized machine, whereas for a command and control server they refer the server itself.
+For a botnet drone they refer to the compromised machine, whereas for a command and control server they refer the server itself.

 |attribute|description|
 --- | --- |